 - A swimsuit (or clean t-shirt and jeans) and towel are required for students enrolled in the MED DVS, MED STCW Basic Safety Training, MED Survival Craft, and MED Refresher courses.

-- For all firefighting courses, male students must be clean shaven in order to ensure a proper fit for their breathing apparatus.
+- For all firefighting courses, students must be clean shaven in order to ensure a proper fit for their breathing apparatus.

 - If you have special Personal Protective Equipment (PPE) or gear you use at work, you may use those for the courses.